 The whale skull that is currently in Ipswich Museum actually belonged to the whale depicted in the sketch by George Frost from all those years ago.
 It hangs suspended from the ceiling in the Geology gallery, giving an indication of just how gigantic this creature was in real life.
 It was 68-70 feet in length (21 metres) and 18 feet in diameter (5.5 metres).
 The whale was female and appeared to have suffered an injury to its back.

 The whale skull was not always displayed in Ipswich Museum.
 It was originally sent to Stoke Park Mansion (demolished in 1920’s) near Ipswich and was later gifted to the Museum in 1909 by Peter Robert Burrell, the forth Lord Gwydyr and High Steward of Ipswich.
 This was probably in his will, as that was the year he passed away aged 99.

 We are often asked what type of whale the skull belonged to.
 Although the Minke whale is the most common breed of whale in the Suffolk area, it only grows up to 9 metres (30 feet).
 Therefore this whale appears too large to be a Minke.
-Its description better fits the rarely seen Humpback whale, which can grow up to 20 metres in length.
-Although the Humpback is not common in the Suffolk area, they can still occasionally be spotted.
-The numbers of Humpback whales are gradually increasing after the devastating effects of the whaling industry.
-They feast on schools of fish by taking a huge mouthful of water and push the seawater out through the baleen plates inside their mouths, leaving just the fish.
+It’s description better fits the Fin whale which can grow up to 27 metres in length.
+Although these whales are rarely seen in the Suffolk area they can still occasionally be spotted.
+Whale numbers are gradually increasing after the devastating effects of the whaling industry.
+These large whales feast on schools of fish by taking a huge mouthful of water and pushing the seawater out through the baleen plates inside their mouths leaving just the fish.